Social selling. It’s a term that divides opinion within the sales world.

 Semi-Experienced: Post 1 short form LinkedIn update every day

 You need to be consistently posting updates on your LinkedIn page.
 They need to be updates that are going to cause conversation, raise controversial opinions, help people in your industry etc.

 There has been a recent shift in the way people are using LinkedIn.
 I’m sure you’ve noticed a lot more content creators appearing on your feed, right?
 You’re probably wondering why this is happening.

 I can tell you that over the last 2 months I have increased the number of inbound leads coming to my profile by over 10,000% without spending a penny.
 This is mainly down to posting engaging content as short-form LinkedIn updates.

 Don’t worry, it’s not as scary as it sounds.
 Anyone can create content.
 I promise you.

 There are so many options but most importantly your content has to have a focus on PROVIDING VALUE.

 Trust me.
 If you do this you will start to see a massive uplift in the number of people coming to your profile and also the number of people connecting with you and asking questions about your product/service.
 Especially if you have already followed step one and optimized your profile.

 Veteran: Extract & Scrape Commenters

 Now this one is a little sneaky but if you’re already creating content then you’re going to love it.
-There is a chrome extension available which will let you extract everyone who has commented on a LinkedIn status update into a CSV file.
+There are content scrapers that will let you extract everyone who has commented on a LinkedIn status update into a CSV file.
 In this CSV file will be their name and the URL for their LinkedIn profile.